 Jacob Haun's mill off Shoal Creek, killing at least 17 Mormon men and boys.
 Women were high council Council of twelve men administering to a Stake under the leadership of the President of the Stake and his Counselors.
 Also charged with determining guilt and disposition of members who have committed serious transgressions illicit intercourse Sexual relations with no legal or ceremonial commitment infection The spread of disease via the air.
-In the 1840s, the viral and bacteriological mechanisms for infection were not known formed 1830 olygamy
+In the 1840s, the viral and bacteriological mechanisms for infection were not known formed 1830 location of the County jail